rosalindfranklininstitute/pyscicat/docs/ingesting.md

 ## Scientific Metadata and Sample Characteristics
 Several of the following examples reference `Scientific Metadata` and `Sample Characteristics`.
 These  free form dictionaries (or in JSON terms, objects) are displayed in Scicat alongside the enclosing objects (`Dataset` and `Sample`).
 Since these fields are free-form, care should be taken when designing the structure of these objects.

+## Tools and utilities for importing HDF5/NeXus files

+A few tools and utilities are available for handling and uploading structured HDF5 files, including those defined by the NeXus working group.

+Methods `h5Get` and `h5GetDict` in `h5tools` can be used to easily extract a single piece of metadata or a group of metadata entries from an HDF5 file.
+These methods have error hancling and default handling.

+Moreover, an automated method `extractScientificMetadata` is available with the HDF5 tools accompanying pyscicat.
+This method reads the entire tree from an HDF5 file structure, and converts this to a dictionary of keys, values and units that can be used directly to populate the scientific metadata field.

 # Examples

 ## Document Conventions